Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 Sesame seeds are high in iron, zinc, folate, copper, selenium, vitamin B6, and E. Regular consumption of black sesame seeds improves hemoglobin levels and promotes iron absorption.

-Take about two tablespoons of black sesame seeds, dry roast it for 2-5 minutes in a medium-low frame, blend with a teaspoon of honey and toss into a ball.
+Take about two tablespoons of black sesame seeds, dry roast them for 2-5 minutes on a medium-low flame, blend with a teaspoon of honey, and toss into a ball.
 Take this nutritious sweet regularly after your meal to boost your iron levels.

 6. Dates And Raisins

-These dry fruits combination comes with a richness of iron, copper, magnesium, vitamins A and C. Adding these dry fruits to your meal plan helps to reinforce the immune system and promote iron absorption.
+These dry fruits come with a richness of iron, copper, magnesium, vitamins A and C. Adding these dry fruits to your meal plan helps to reinforce the immune system and promote iron absorption.

 7. Stinging Nettle